 - Explore connections, collaborators, related work and more

 Hannah’s research interests include queer literature and cultural history, early twentieth-century lesbian writing, transatlantic modernism, expatriate identity, and the politics of genre.
-Her work explores intersections between Victorian and modernist texts, as well as the influence of lesbian modernism on contemporary queer literature and culture.
+Her work explores lesbian lives, writing, and writing lives; modernist engagements with Victorian fiction; and the influence of lesbian modernism on contemporary queer literature and culture.
 Hannah’s first book, The Outside Thing: Modernist Lesbian Romance (New York: Columbia University Press, 2019), was named a Choice Outstanding Academic Title.

-Hannah’s first monograph is forthcoming in the Gender and Culture Series at Columbia University Press in May 2019.
+Hannah’s first monograph was published in the Gender and Culture Series at Columbia University Press in 2019.
 The Outside Thing: Modernist Lesbian Romance explores the crucial yet overlooked role of literary and affective romance in the works of Gertrude Stein, Radclyffe Hall, and Djuna Barnes.
-Drawing upon extensive new archival research, The Outside Thing presents romance as a heterosexual space or plot upon which lesbian writers wilfully set up camp.
+Drawing upon extensive archival research, The Outside Thing presents romance as a heterosexual space or plot upon which lesbian writers wilfully set up camp.
 This book was named a Choice Outstanding Academic Title 2019 and awarded an Honourable Mention in the University English Book Prize 2020.

 Hannah’s recent publications include articles in Essays in Criticism, Modernist Cultures, and Textual Practice and reviews in the TLS and the Modern Language Review.
 She is co-editor, with Professor Jana Funke (University of Exeter), of the first Oxford World’s Classics edition of Radclyffe Hall’s The Well of Loneliness, to be published in 2023.